Birthday Celebrations for Explorason

 First off I have discovered a place (thanks to the wonderful visitor centre in Vaduz) that many English speaking tourists and travellers might not know about.
 In a tiny place called Sücka is where we head first.

-Then Monika brings out cubed bread pieces, and a basket of hot cooked baby potatoes.
+Then Monika brings out cubed bread pieces and a basket of hot cooked baby potatoes.
 She lights the Fondue flame below, and we then have the most enjoyable time.
 Explorason delights in this, and of course, he has to see how far he can stretch the cheese.
 It is a stunning location, and we have a fabulous time here.
-Summer or Winter; if you ever visit Liechtenstein, you must visit here and try the Fondue made up of three local cheeses – it is divine, and in Summer there is outdoor seating too.
+Summer or Winter; if you ever visit Liechtenstein, you must visit here and try the Fondue made up of three local kinds of cheese – it is divine, and in Summer there is outdoor seating too.

 9. Sledding in Sücka down a mountain road for over 1 km

 Whilst we ate our lunch, we noticed Alpaca below us.
 Then as we headed outside the alpaca decided they wanted to be in a photograph too.
 You can see a couple of them in the background below as we take off on our sleds down the mountain track.